Christmas Cocos Chocolate Cookies

 Instructions

-- Preheat the oven to 175°C and line a small baking tray or baking sheet with parchment paper.
+- Preheat the oven to 175°C and line a small baking tray with parchment paper.

 - In one bowl, mix the whole-wheat flour, coconut, ground oats, cinnamon and salt.